ephedrandrox/balek/util/README.md

-# Deployment, Reporting, and Testing Utilities
+#  Utilities for Deployment, Reporting, and Testing

 A collection of bash and javascript utilities to help with the deployment, reporting, and testing.
 All examples meant to be initiated from the root of the repository.